 In my own life and Christian faith, I have felt God’s presence and love and calling since I was a child, but I pushed Him aside many times.
 Growing up in a small town in the 60s and 70s where church attendance was the norm (my parents used to talk every Sunday about who wasn’t at church that day), I had God in a box-I realize that now- and kept Him there to a degree until several years ago.

 He was in my “Catholics are weird” box.
-I have now been Catholic for over 22 years.
+I have now been Catholic for over 22 years, although I am questioning alot right now regarding the church and myself.
 He was in my “Oh, my gosh, that person is gay” box.
 I now have many gay friends, and many of them love and serve God.
 I had Him in that “Here’s the way this vast universe came to be” box, but I now have no problems with scripture and science.
 What’s important to me is “In the beginning God created…” Period.
 I don’t get into debates about this; I just live in faith.

 Jesus said the greatest commandment is to love God with all your heart, mind, and strength.
 The second?